sushantshirsekar/snake-game/README.md

-🐍 Python Snake Game (Turtle Graphics)
-🔷 Overview

-This project is part of my Python learning journey, inspired by Dr. Angela Yu’s 100 Days of Python Pro Bootcamp.
-It focuses on building the classic Snake Game using Python’s built-in turtle module — covering movement logic, collision detection, score tracking, and clean object-oriented design.

-Even though this project is simple, it represents the fun and creative side of Python while strengthening core fundamentals.

-🕹️ Game Preview

-(You can add a GIF or screenshot here later)

-🧩 How the Game Works
-🟩 Snake Movement

-The snake moves continuously on the screen

-Arrow keys control direction

-Segments follow the head smoothly

-🍎 Food Mechanics

-Food appears at random positions

-Eating food increases length

-Score increases with each bite

-💥 Game Rules

-Game ends when snake hits a wall

-Game ends if snake bites itself

-Scoreboard resets on game over

-⚙️ Technology Used

-Language: Python

-Graphics Library: Turtle (built-in)

-Programming Paradigm: OOP

-🎯 Project Goals

-Strengthen OOP fundamentals

-Understand animation loops

-Practice using turtle graphics

-Implement collisions and movement logic

-Learn modular code structure

-🧠 Learning Notes

-This project helped me understand game design basics, how objects move frame-by-frame, and how to build games using only Python’s standard library.

-🔮 Future Enhancements

-High score storage

-Increasing speed

-Sound effects

-Restart menu

-Wrap-around map

-👤 About Me

-Hi, I’m Sushant Shirsekar — a Software Developer exploring Python and game development through hands-on projects.

-📧 Email: sushantshirsekar54@gmail.com

-🔗 LinkedIn: www.linkedin.com/in/sushant-shirsekar-886229222

-⭐ Support

-If this project inspired you, consider giving it a ⭐ on GitHub!
+# 🐍 Snake Game (Python Turtle)

+## 📘 Overview

+This project is part of my Python learning journey, inspired by the **Dr. Angela Yu's 100 Days of Python Pro Bootcamp**.
+It focuses on building the classic **Snake Game** in Python using the **turtle module** — covering game logic, clean code structure, and object-oriented programming.

+Even though this is a beginner-friendly game, it demonstrates how to manage game loops, collisions, and class-based architecture.

+---

+## 🧩 Project Structure

+### 📁 Files Included
+- `main.py` — screen setup + game loop
+- `snake.py` — Snake movement, segments, and growth
+- `food.py` — Food generation logic
+- `scoreboard.py` — Score and high-score display

+---

+## 🕸️ Game Mechanics

+### 🐍 Snake
+- Moves smoothly using keyboard controls
+- Grows on eating food
+- Detects self-collision

+### 🍎 Food
+- Randomly placed on-screen
+- Respawns instantly after being eaten

+### 🧱 Collisions
+- Game over on wall hit
+- Game over on snake body hit

+---

+## ⚙️ Technology Used
+- **Language:** Python
+- **Library:** Turtle
+- **IDE:** VS Code / PyCharm

+---

+## 🎯 Project Goals
+- Strengthen understanding of **OOP in Python**
+- Build a complete mini-game from scratch
+- Learn event listeners, game loops, and collision detection
+- Improve modular coding practices

+---

+## 🧠 Learning Notes
+This project helped me understand how game rendering works using the `turtle` module and how to manage object interactions cleanly through classes.

+---

+## 👤 About Me
+Hi, I’m **Sushant Shirsekar** — I’ve worked **1.5 years as an Android Developer** and am now learning Python through hands-on projects.
+I’m exploring game development and backend fundamentals to grow my software engineering skills.

+📩 **Email:** sushantshirsekar54@gmail.com
+🔗 **LinkedIn:** www.linkedin.com/in/sushant-shirsekar-886229222

+---

+⭐ **If you found this project interesting, consider giving it a star on GitHub!**